United-Codes/cloudofficeprint-python/examples/order_confirmation_example/order_confirmation_example.md

 ```
 If you have an AOP server running on localhost (e.g. on-premise version), replace the server url by the localhost url: http://localhost:8010

-We also need to create the main element-collection object that contains all our data.
+We also need to create the main element-collection object that contains all our data:
 ```python
 data = aop.elements.ElementCollection('data')
 ```